WilsonPercival/WilsonPercival/Replace script bug/replace_script_bug_eng.md

 ## Steps to reproduce

-1. Создайте новый проект.
+1. Create a new project.
-2. Добавьте новый скрипт - автоматически добавится "main.js".
+2. Add a new script - main.js will be added automatically.
-3. Импортируйте "script.js".
+3. Import "script.js".
-4. Импортируйте "sCript.js".
+4. Import "sCript.js".

 ## Observed result

-В файлах проекта скрипт останется с именем "script.js", хотя я импортировал файл с именем "sCript.js".
+In the project files the script will keep the name "scripts.js", even though I imported it as "sCript.js".

 ![zxc](https://user-images.githubusercontent.com/91274932/146204103-55aa13bb-05b3-464d-ad92-c83df00a43bd.gif)

 ## Expected result

-Имя файла станет как у второго файла.
+The second file keeps it register in the name.

 ## More details